TomerGibor/Debugger-For-Windows/README.md

   ##### Note

-  All numbers may be entered as either hexadecimal (0xf00dbabe) or in base 10 (decimal).
+  All numbers may be entered as either hexadecimal (e.g. 0xf00dbabe) or in base 10 (decimal).